Choosing Between a Consumer Proposal or a Bankruptcy

 About Consumer Proposals

-A consumer proposal is also a legal process and it must be filed with a bankruptcy trustee who will act as the proposal administrator.
+A consumer proposal is also a legal process and it must be filed with a Licensed Insolvency Trustee who will act as the proposal administrator.
 However, unlike bankruptcy, with a consumer proposal you make an offer to your unsecured creditors to pay them on terms you can afford.
 Like a bankruptcy, only unsecured debts can be included in a consumer proposal.
 Most consumer proposals see a person offer to pay a portion of their debt in monthly payments over a set period of time.
 At the conclusion of the consumer proposal process, the remaining outstanding debt is forgiven.

 Once you file a consumer proposal, your unsecured creditors have 45 days to decide whether or not they wish to accept the offer.
 If the majority of your creditors vote to accept it, then all are bound by its terms.
 Consumer proposals can be completed in anywhere between one and five years.
 A note is placed on your credit report when you start your proposal and it remains there for three years after your proposal is complete.